mschouler/MAdLib-PyFR/examples/2d-euler-vortex/README.md

 It has the following characteristics:

-- it relies on Euler's equations of motion,
+- it relies on Euler's equations,
 - it has periodic boundaries in each direction.

 ## Getting started